DataONEorg/dataone-web/content/learning/training.md

       icon: book-open
   - template: markdown
     style: default
-    content: Open to researchers and students from any discipline or sector, we offer courses at NCEAS in Santa Barbara, California - and welcome locals and travelers alike!
+    content: Open to researchers and students from any discipline or sector, courses are offered at NCEAS in Santa Barbara, California - and we welcome locals and travelers alike!
 We can also arrange a customized training at your home institution by request.
   - template: markdown
     style: warning
     content: " :warning: Due to COVID-19 *in-person* training is currently postponed.